stomp/stomp-spec/src/stomp-specification-1.1.md

 ### CONNECT Frame

-Stomp 1.1 clients MUST set the following headers:
+STOMP 1.1 clients MUST set the following headers:

-* `accept-version` : The versions of the Stomp protocol the client supports.
+* `accept-version` : The versions of the STOMP protocol the client supports.
   See [Protocol Negotiation](#protocol_negotiation) for more details.

 * `host` : The host name that the socket was established against.
 This allows the server to implement virtual hosts.

-Stomp 1.1 clients MAY set the following headers
+STOMP 1.1 clients MAY set the following headers

-* `login` : The user id used to authenticate against a secured Stomp server.
+* `login` : The user id used to authenticate against a secured STOMP server.

-* `passcode` : The password used to authenticate against a secured Stomp server.
+* `passcode` : The password used to authenticate against a secured STOMP server.

 #### Future Compatibility

 In future versions of the specification, the `CONNECT` frame will be renamed to `STOMP`.
-Stomp 1.1 servers should handle a `STOMP` frame the same way as the `CONNECT` frame.
-Stomp 1.1 clients should continue to use the `CONNECT` command to remain backward compatible with Stomp 1.0 servers.
+STOMP 1.1 servers should handle a `STOMP` frame the same way as the `CONNECT` frame.
+STOMP 1.1 clients should continue to use the `CONNECT` command to remain backward compatible with STOMP 1.0 servers.

 The reason to frame is being renamed is so that the protocol can more easily be differentiated from the HTTP protocol by a protocol sniffer/discriminator.

 ### CONNECTED Frame

-Stomp 1.1 servers MUST set the following headers:
+STOMP 1.1 servers MUST set the following headers:

-* `version` : The version of the Stomp protocol the session will be using.
+* `version` : The version of the STOMP protocol the session will be using.
   See [Protocol Negotiation](#protocol_negotiation) for more details.

-Stomp 1.1 servers MAY set the following headers
+STOMP 1.1 servers MAY set the following headers

 * `session` : A session id that uniquely identifies the session.